irmen/prog8/docs/source/programming.rst

 msb(x)
     Get the most significant byte of the word x.

+mkword(lsb, msb)
+    Efficiently create a word value from two bytes (the lsb and the msb).
+Avoids multiplication and shifting.

 any(x)
     1 ('true') if any of the values in the array value x is 'true' (not zero), else 0 ('false')